oracle-livelabs/developer/oracle-health-ai-open-source/ai-speech-genai/ai-speech-genai.md

-# Oracle Full Stack for Breast Cancer Detection
+# Full Stack Application for Speech Transcription and Gen AI

 ## Introduction